Dublin quays: History

 Vikings were among the first settlers in Dublin and many Viking artefacts were found at what is now Wood Quay.
 The quays were first developed during the time of King John in the early 13th century when the monarch licensed citizens to erect buildings on the River Liffey.
 They became the centre of the Irish shipping trade until the 1800s when the river in this section was considered too shallow for the more modern heavy ships.

 On 11 March 1597, a substantial gunpowder explosion took place on the quays.
 The explosion demolished as many as forty houses and left dozens of others badly damaged.
 The explosion claimed the lives of 126 people and inflicted countless injuries.

 The Custom House, one of Dublin's major landmarks on Custom House Quay, was completed in 1791.
-The quay takes its namesake from the building.
+The quay takes its name from the building.
 Later, the Four Courts on Inns Quay was completed in 1802 and is currently home to the Supreme Court of Ireland and the High Court.
 Both were designed by noted architect James Gandon.

 Burgh Quay is named after Elizabeth Burgh, wife of Anthony Foster whose son was Rt.
 Hon.
 John Foster, last speaker of the Irish House of Commons.
 Burgh Quay was once the site of the Tivoli Theatre.
 The Corn Exchange Building, designed by George Halpin in 1815, was approved by the Wide Streets Commission in 1816 and work commenced on this building soon afterwards.
 Its granite facade still remains on Burgh Quay.
 Shipping came as far upstream as Burgh Quay until 1879 when Butt Bridge was constructed.
 A number of the buildings on Burgh Quay (including number 8) still retain remnants of the shopfronts designed for the Wide Streets Commissioners.